PTMagicians/PTMagic/README.md

 **Important: Please do not install PTMagic if you are already running Profit Trailer Feeder.
 Both tools write to your bot .PROPERTIES files and there may be side effects.**

-# Key Features
-- Observe your trading markets for different timeframes
-- Update Profit Trailer settings based on market conditions
-- Handle single market exceptions (for example to protect you from pump & dumps)
-- Easy to use mechanism to set Profit Trailer settings by using PT's exact variable names
-- Powerful monitoring tool
-- Sales Analyzer tracking your sales and providing detailed overview of your profits
-- DCA Calculator to help you in adjusting your settings to your needs
-- **It's FREE!**

 # Want to become a contributor?
 Read our [CONTRIBUTING.md](https://github.com/Legedric/ptmagic/blob/master/CONTRIBUTING.md) and start working on your first pull request.